Reviewed by Sharon Denny, MS, RD

 One trick Lemond recommends is buying a meal, such as a salad or sandwich, and bringing it on the plane with you.
 "A lot of people forget that," she says.
 "You can find something healthy at the airport and bring it on the plane and eat it."

 "Keeping hydrated is really important all the time, but it's important whenever you're traveling," Lemond says.
 Drinking liquids can give your body a feeling of satiety to help prevent overeating, fight feelings of fatigue and can keep your immune system running at its peak, she says.

 One thing you don't want to do is rely on alcohol to cope with travel stress, Lemond says.
 "Instead, if you're stressed out, go take a walk in the airport," she says."Use exercise as a stress reducer."

 Tips for Travelers with Dietary Restrictions

 Finding healthy food in the airport can be a challenge for those with special dietary considerations.
-For example, for vegetarian or vegan travelers, Lemond recommends looking for places that serve ethnic cuisine: a Mexican restaurant serving bean burritos; a Chinese restaurant serving vegetable stir fry on rice; a Middle Eastern restaurant serving hummus or falafel.
+For example, for vegetarian or vegan travelers, Lemond recommends looking for places that serve ethnic cuisine — a Mexican restaurant serving bean burritos, a Chinese restaurant serving vegetable stir fry on rice, or a Middle Eastern restaurant serving hummus or falafel.

 Or, research your options ahead of time.
 "Plan ahead and go onto the airport's website and find out exactly what the eating places are near your terminal," Lemond says.
 "Stake those out ahead of time so you're not just trying to fend for yourself."